LarsThe18Th/MSX_Copyprotection/Moonblaster1.4/Moonblaster1.4.md

 >jp #d800

-After all these changes the copied disk should start normaly and launch Moonblaster 1.4.
+After all these changes, the copied disk should start normaly and launch Moonblaster 1.4.

 ## Note:
 If all this was too difficult,